bcmichael/RNMR-Docs/docs/command/full_command.md

 frequency on the left (by long standing NMR convention), the default action of `FT` is to reverse the order of the data after transformation.
 This is done by conjugating the FID before the Fourier transform is calculated. `FT` also negates every other point in the FID.

-If the processing buffer is currently visible, `FT` always updates the display to show the transformed data.
-If processing buffer 1 is partitioned into two or more blocks, `FT` acts separately on each block.
-Thus, multiple FID's may be transformed to yield multiple spectra with a invocation of the `FT` command. `FT` may only be used to transform time domain data into the frequency domain.
-To perform the reverse transformation, use `IFT`.

 # G
 ---